gallenc/opennms-tutorials-1/session3/README.md

 ### create an overlay configuration in docker compose

-First, we need to extract the two event files we have generated so that we can modify and re-inject them as an overlay to the container.
+First, we need to extract the two event files we have generated inside the container so that we can modify and re-inject them as an overlay to the container.

-We can copy the files into the local directory using the docker compose cp command
+We can copy the files from inside the container into the local project directory using the docker compose `cp` command

 ```
 docker compose cp horizon:/usr/share/opennms/etc/events/CHUBB-TVBS-CAMERA-MIB.events.xml .